What Is a Babymoon & Best Tips for Planning One

 The best way to plan a babymoon is to keep timing, as well as health, in mind.
 First, let’s talk about timing, as it will likely affect your trip, and if timed wrong, you could sour your babymoon experience.

-Most sources will say that the best time to take a babymoon trip is during the second trimester, or weeks 13-27 of your pregnancy.
+The best time to take a babymoon trip is during your second trimester, or weeks 13-27 of pregnancy.
 This is because your belly is not yet too big, and your symptoms from the first trimester have subsided.
+Also, you have not yet experienced the fatigue and back or rib pain that might come with the third trimester.

 The best type of weather for a babymoon (and time of year)

-You will also want to take into account the time of year and weather when planning a babymoon vacaction.
+You will also want to take into account the time of year and weather when planning a babymoon vacation.
 For example, if your entire second trimester falls during summer like mine did, you will want to choose a cooler destination to head to during the height of the heat, like Canada, high-altitude regions of the US like Colorado, or the Pacific Northwest, which tends to get days that are not painstakingly hot.

 I would suggest still doing your research in terms of average annual climates and temperatures for any destination in the Caribbean or the tropics.
 For example, when we arrived in Merida, Mexico in late December, it was 97 degrees F. This was incredibly hot, and would’ve been too hot for me if I had been pregnant at that time!
 (Check out more at our list of the best places to take your babymoon!)